 How to set up your Apple TV automatically using your iOS device

-To set up your new TV box with an iPhone, iPad or iPod touch, you first need to pair your Siri Remote with the Apple TV itself.
-After you have connected and started the device, the configuration screen will appear.
-Now you need to connect your Siri Remote to the TV box - to do this, press the touch surface of the Siri Remote.
-If the pairing does not work, hold down the menu and volume up buttons for five seconds.
-Next, you need to select the language and country and then you can activate Siri.
-You will now be asked whether you want to go through the setup using an iOS device or manually - to do this, select "Configure with device".
-Follow the instructions on the screen of your iOS device and Apple TV.
-Next, settings such as login details for iTunes, iCloud and WiFi will be transferred from your iPhone, iPad or iPod touch to the Apple TV.
-Once this has been done, you need to decide whether the password request for iTunes purchases should be activated.
+To set up your new TV box with an iPhone, iPad, or iPod touch, you first need to pair your Siri Remote with the Apple TV itself.
+After connecting and starting the device, the configuration screen will appear.
+Now you need to connect your Siri Remote to the TV box – to do this, press the touch surface of the Siri Remote.
+If pairing doesn't work, hold down the Menu and Volume Up buttons for five seconds.
+Next, you need to select the language and country, and then you can activate Siri.
+You will now be asked whether you want to complete the setup using an iOS device or manually – to do this, select "Configure with device."
+Follow the on-screen instructions on your iOS device and Apple TV.
+Next, settings such as iTunes, iCloud, and Wi-Fi login information will be transferred from your iPhone, iPad, or iPod touch to the Apple TV.
+Once this is done, you need to decide whether you want to enable the password request for iTunes purchases.
 You can then connect your Apple TV to your cable provider if necessary.
-You can then easily access the content of your TV connection via the TV box - provided the provider supports this function.
-If you have several Apple TVs, you can decide whether all models should display the same home screen or not - you can find the feature under the name "Same home screen" in the settings.
-Select the menu item "Accounts" and then open "iCloud".
-You can now control the function as you wish - however, all Apple TVs must be linked to the same iCloud.
-If you have chosen the Apple TV 4K and have a 4K TV, you will probably have to go through an additional display test - follow the instructions in the picture.
+This allows you to conveniently access the content on your TV via the TV box – provided the provider supports this feature.
+If you have multiple Apple TVs, you can decide whether all models should display the same home screen or not – you can find this feature under the name “Same Home Screen” in the settings.
+Select the “Accounts” menu item and then open “iCloud”.
+You can now control the function as you wish – however, all Apple TVs must be linked to the same iCloud.
+If you have chosen the Apple TV 4K and have a 4K TV, you will probably have to run an additional display test – follow the instructions in the image.

 How to manually set up your Apple TV with the Siri Remote

-Of course, you can set up your Apple TV 4K or Apple TV HD manually if you want.
-To be able to configure your new TV box manually, you must first pair your Siri Remote with the Apple TV itself.
-After you have connected and started the device, the configuration screen appears.
-Now you have to connect your Siri Remote with the TV box - to do this, press the touch surface of the Siri Remote.
-If the pairing does not work, hold down the menu and volume up buttons for five seconds.
+Of course, you can also set up your Apple TV 4K or Apple TV HD manually if you prefer.
+To manually configure your new TV box, you first need to pair your Siri Remote with the Apple TV itself.
+After connecting and starting the device, the configuration screen will appear.
+Now you need to connect your Siri Remote to the TV box – to do this, press the touch surface of the Siri Remote.
+If pairing doesn't work, hold down the Menu and Volume Up buttons for five seconds.
 Now you can select the language and country and activate Siri.
-You will now be asked whether you want to go through the setup using an iOS device or manually - to do this, select "manually".
+You will then be asked whether you want to complete the setup using an iOS device or manually – select "manually."

 Next, you need to select your WiFi network and enter the relevant password.
 Once you have completed this step, your Apple TV will be activated - now you just need to enter your Apple ID and you can get started.
 Of course, you will still need to make a few settings, such as activating/deactivating location services and the like.
 You can also decide whether or not you need a password request for purchases - this function can be recommended if you have children in the household.